Why does your site never appear in responses from AI systems such as ChatGPT, Gemini, or Perplexity?

 Best practices for structuring

-To be "AI-ready," a text must have clear sections with explicit headings and self-contained paragraphs.
-Each sub-section must answer a specific sub-question, thereby facilitating overall comprehension by the algorithm.
+To be "AI-ready," a text must have clear sections with explicit titles and self-contained paragraphs.
+Each sub-section should answer a specific sub-question, making it easier for the algorithm to understand the whole.
 Conversely, a text without hierarchy forces the model to interpret the reasoning, increasing the risk of error (hallucination); the AI will then prefer to turn to a more readable source.

 A source without reliability signals is rarely cited by AI search engines.

 Credibility is the central pillar of selection.
-To limit the risk of misinformation, AI engines favor content that shows clear signs of reliability.
-These signs go far beyond simple backlinks.
+To limit the risk of misinformation, AI engines favor content with indisputable reliability signals.
+These signals go far beyond simple backlinks.

 Analyses published by OpenAI show that the reliability of sources directly influences the quality of the responses generated.
 To increase your E-E-A-T (Experience, Expertise, Authority, Trust) score, your content must include: